linobollansee/property-value-maximizer/README.md

 10. Set Instance Type: Free
 11. Set the Environment Variables: `Key: PORT` `Value: 8501` and `Key: PYTHON_VERSION` `Value: 3.12.1`
 12. Click Deploy Web Service

+## Technologies

+- Github: The project's source code is hosted on GitHub at <https://github.com/>.
+- GitHub Codespaces: The cloud-based integrated developmentenvironment (IDE) GitHub Codespaces at <https://github.com/> was used for code editing, running Visual Studio Code (Version 1.96.3).
+- Render: The web application is deployed on Render at <https://render.com/>.
+- CI Python Linter: Code formatting and adherence to PEP8 standards were ensured using the CI Python Linter at <https://pep8ci.herokuapp.com/>

 ## Python Packages